Who is this for?

 This program is administered at the institutional level to address institutional costs of research.
 There is no application process for researchers to obtain this funding.
 To find funding opportunities for your research, please visit Funding Opportunities.

 When people think about the cost of research, for many what comes to mind are things like specialized equipment, salaries of trainees (graduate students, post-doctoral fellows and research assistants), travel costs, and so forth.
 These are the “direct” costs of research – budgeted expenditures for undertaking a specific research project.
-Less likely to be associated with the costs of research, however, are things like the building where the researcher works, the electricity used to power the specialized equipment, or the staff that provide support for research funding applications/agreements, oversight and compliance.
+Less likely to be associated with the costs of research, however, are things like maintenance of the building where the researcher works, the electricity used to power the specialized equipment, or the staff that provide support for research funding applications/agreements, oversight and compliance.
 These “indirect” costs are the hidden costs of research; the real dollars incurred by the University, or affiliated institutions, to support research activities.
 It can be difficult to assign these costs to specific projects since these necessities for conducting research are often shared.
 U of T has established a Research Administration Policy that provides a more specific definition of “direct” and “indirect” costs.

 According to its website, the Research Support Fund assists Canadian postsecondary institutions with the costs associated with managing their research enterprise, helping them to maintain a world-class research environment.
 Grants can be used to do any of the following.